jar398/plotter/README.md

 * Make a new configuration file with `cp config/config2.sample.yml config/config2.yml`.
 * Add details to `config/config2.yml` based on what you did for your previous config file `config/config.yml`.
 The structure and syntax are slightly different but overall the details are mostly the same.
+I hope that this step is self-evident.
 * Traits dumps now go in workspace subdirectory `prod/trait_dumps` (for production).
   Modify scripts for this new location as necessary.
 * Traits dump temp files will now go in workspace subdirectory `prod/trait_dumps/tmp/`